transprogrammer/rodhaj/README.md

 internally for staff to view.
 From there, each ticket is tied with a member and DMs from Rodhaj will be processed and sent to their respective tickets.

 To ensure that staff will be able to respond, each active staff is randomly assigned to a particular ticket.
 This ensures that tickets are evenly distributed among staff.
 Staff are free to swap and work on multiple tickets as needed.
 Once a ticket is closed, the staff will be automatically unassigned from the ticket, and a new DM to Rodhaj will prompt the user to create a new ticket.
+It's designed to be a replacement to ModMail.

 ## Contributing

 Contributions to Rodhaj are always welcomed.
 These could be as small as changing documentation to adding new features.
-If you are interested to start the process, please consult the [developer guide](CONTRIBUTING.md) before you get started.
+If you are interested to start the process, please consult the [contributing guidelines](.github/CONTRIBUTING.md) before you get started.